 So there you have it – in our view, Hervey Bay is well and truly an excellent family destination, and I have no doubt you and your family will have a blast.

 Hopefully you found this guide to Hervey Bay helpful and it has inspired you to take your kids for a visit.
-If you like family beach destinations why not check out our guide to Airlie Beach here or Surfers Paradise here.
+If you like family beach destinations why not check out our guide to Airlie Beach here or Rainbow Beach here.